 Business cards often get a bad rap for being boring, but you can make them interesting by choosing a unique shape or pattern.
 Look at this house-shaped card by Nienke Siegers (accompanied by a handwritten note in Dutch that says “Thanks for your purchase”):

 She’s got her contact info on the back, and the front is an illustration that anyone would want to tack up on their wall or fridge!

 You already know your customer is a fan of your products.
 So why not give them a discount code or voucher for their next purchase?

 You can incorporate a discount code into a thank you note, or make a separate branded card.

 If you’re feeling extra techy, consider creating a custom QR code that leads to a funky Instagram filter when your customer scans it.
 Using a tool like Spark AR Studio, you can make an Augmented Reality (AR) filter that encourages your customer to share their unboxing experience on social media.

 Custom stickers are arguably some of the most fun pack-ins to receive!
 Your customer can stick them to their notebook, laptop, car, etc., and in turn, they’ll be reminded of your brand on a daily basis.
 You could make your logo into a sticker, or whip up an exciting design in the style of the rest of your brand’s graphic elements.

 Give your customers something informative or entertaining that’s related to your store’s theme.
-For instance, if you sell pet products like engraved ID tags, you could include a flyer with dog care tips.
-Maybe you sell coffee-related products, like mugs and tees for caffeine fiends?
-You could include some of your best coffee-making tips or breakfast recipes.
+For instance, if you sell coffee-related products, like mugs and tees for caffeine fiends, you could include some of your best coffee-making tips or breakfast recipes.

 If you sell apparel, you could slip in a lookbook for inspiration on how to wear your garments, or give illustrated descriptions of how to care for your products.